Call us: +1 786 2060034

 The items that are picked frequently should be located close to the packing/shipping area to reduce the put away and picking time for the people at the warehouse, to improve customer service and increase labor efficiency.

-4 Inventory Management Best Practices in 2023
+4 Inventory Management Best Practices for 2023 -2

 Inventory locations as well as cycle count frequency requirements should be established to support these item classifications.